 The aim is to make social research responsive to social life, to bring it alive.
 As C. Wright Mills alludes above ideas are often elusive and they don't announce their arrival in advance.
-This initiative hopes to build a laboratory to stimulate creative debate about the ways in which the practice of sociology is changing, what social research should look like today, and how sociology can best respond to the demands of users of social research.
+This initiative hopes to build a laboratory to stimulate creative debate as well as to institute examples of the ways in which the practice of sociology is changing, what social research should look like today, and how sociology can best respond to the demands of users of social research.

 About the Methods Lab

 The danger that every researcher faces is that the process of analysis and investigation can inadvertently execute that which is vibrant in his or her object.
 Here the sociologist becomes like a coroner who presides over social life as if it is a lifeless corpse fit only for autopsy.
 We are arguing for a vital sociology that both connects to the social world, yet at the same time aspires to forms of sociological representation that are in themselves alive.
 This is the challenge of putting images and facts together, a compound of imagination and craft that will contribute to the development of social theory while opening out to an engagement with society at large.